titomiguelcosta/php73-aws-lambda/README.md

-# AWS Labmda running PHP
+# AWS Lambda running PHP 7.3

 This is a playground for running Symfony 4 with PHP 7.3 on AWS Lambda

 ## Deploying

 Using [AWS SAM](https://docs.aws.amazon.com/lambda/latest/dg/serverless_app.html) to package and deploy application.
-Using SAM cli 0.16.1.
+Tested with version SAM cli 0.16.1.

 Configuration on template.yml.
 You will need to change it to point to your AWS Lambda layer.
+Instructions on the references section on how to do it.

-A Makefile is available, just run
+A Makefile is available, just run:

 ```
 $ make profile=PROFILE bucket=S3 package